CSCAR/workshop-stata-intro/stata_markdown/05-data-manipulation.md

 The second row of the output tells of us that there are 42 observations which have 2 copies.
 The language here can be a bit confusing; all it is saying is that there are 42 rows, each of which has a single duplicate *within that same 42*.
-So if we have values 1, 1, 2, 2, that would be reported as 4 observations with 2 copies.
+So if we have values 1, 1, 2, 2, that would be reported as 4 observations with 2 surplus.

 The number of surplus is the number of non-unique rows in that category.
 We could compute it ourselves - we know that there are 42 rows with 2 copies, so that means that half of the rows are "unique" and the other half are "duplicates" (which is unique and which is duplicate is not clear).
 So 42/2 =